bbgdzxng1/interlace-detection-test-patterns/README.md

 - [ ] Investigate audio frame_size.
 - [ ] Add Github release(s) of output media.
 - [ ] If someone wants to add PAL / 625 / 576 outputs they are welcome.
+- [ ] mediainfo has separate fields for "FrameRate_Original" and "FrameRate" - although I have not yet got DGPulldown to trigger this behavior.
+Needs further digging.

 ## Notes